About the Swoop Card Game (Swoop Rules & Cards)

 Scoring

 The round ends when a player runs out of cards or there are no more plays left.
 Players add up their scores after each hand.
 The player with the most cards when the deck runs out wins.
-The scoring points are: Jokers and 10s are worth 50 points, Aces are worth 1 point, Face cards are worth 10 points for each one, and number cards count as their rank value.
+The scoring points are: Jokers and 10s are worth 50 points, Aces are worth 1 point, face cards are worth 10 points for each one, and number cards count as their rank value.

 Round Ending and Winning